lepture/authlib/docs/flask/oauth2.rst

 Authorization Code Grant is a very common grant type, it is supported by almost every OAuth 2 providers.
 It uses an authorization code to exchange access token.
 In this case, we need a place to store the authorization code.
-It can be kept in database or something like redis.
+It can be kept in a database or a cache like redis.
 Here is a SQLAlchemy mixin for **AuthorizationCode**::

     from authlib.flask.oauth2.sqla import OAuth2AuthorizationCodeMixin